laura96671/laura96671/README.md

 Hey there 👋

-I'm Laura, a self-starter in the tech industry and currently a Junior Full Stack Engineer.
+I'm Laura, a self-starter in the tech industry and currently a Data Engineer.
 I love to get my hands dirty with code in order to create whatever comes to my mind!

 ## 📝 GitHub Stats